Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 29 September 2025 15.37.41 UTC
+- WIB: Senin, 29 September 2025 16.31.24 UTC
-- WITA: Senin, 29 September 2025 16.37.41 UTC
+- WITA: Senin, 29 September 2025 17.31.24 UTC
-- WIT: Senin, 29 September 2025 17.37.41 UTC
+- WIT: Senin, 29 September 2025 18.31.24 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

 Kategori: success